MaxTheSyntax/SyntaxToolkit/README.md

 ### Step 1

-Go to your steam profile [this website](https://steamcommunity.com) or Steam client, hover over your profile name and click on `Profile`.
+Go to your Steam profile on [this website](https://steamcommunity.com) or Steam client, hover over your profile name, and click on `Profile`.

 <img src="https://cdn.discordapp.com/attachments/1133464215924002846/1133467699020836994/id1.jpg" width="600px"/>